ZcashFoundation/zebra/book/src/dev/rfcs/0012-value-pools.md

     }
 }
 ```
-The above code is goint to need a `Amount::from_bytes` new method.
+The above code is going to need a `Amount::from_bytes` new method.

 #### Add a `from_bytes` method in `Amount`